 Erin Brinker: And we are on the Brink, the morning show on KCAA AM 1050 FM 106.5 and FM 102.3.
 I am so excited to welcome to the show, a regular guest who always has something interesting and fun to say, Dr. JoAnn Yanez.
 She is the director of the AANMC, which is the Association of Accredited Naturopathic Medical Colleges.
 She is an ND, a naturopathic doctor, and holds a masters in public health, and there’s a CAE, I’m going to ask you what that is.

 Weaving a passion for illness prevention into her professional life, Dr. JoAnn Yanez’ career has spanned advocacy, academia, naturopathic patient care, and public health.
-Dr. Yanez serves as vice president of the Academic Collaborative for integrative health and on the advisory board for the national association of advisors for the health profession.
+Dr. Yanez is the past chair of the Academic Collaborative for integrative health and is on the advisory board for the national association of advisors for the health profession.
 Dr. Yanez, welcome to the show.